DaPraxis/DaPraxis.github.io/_portfolio/CNN-Colorization.md

     {% include gallery id="gallery2" caption="17 Flowers Training Results" %}

 # Task 1: Colorization Classification
-We will select a subset of 24 colours and frame colourization as a pixel-wise classification problem, where we label each pixel with one of 24 colours.
+We will select a subset of 24 colours and frame colorization as a pixel-wise classification problem, where we label each pixel with one of 24 colours.
 The 24 colours are selected using k-means clustering over colours, and selecting cluster centers

 The cluster centers are provided in [link](http://www.cs.toronto.edu/~jba/kmeans_colour_a2.tar.gz), which was downloaded by the helper functions above.
 For simplicity, we will measure distance in RGB space.
 This is not ideal and can be improved later.